Shop

 Disguise those large arms and hips with tricks advanced costumers use.
 If you do ANY Jane Austen, Napoleonic or late Georgian events, don’t pass up this opportunity to get the secrets for this beloved time period.

-Click here for more info and to get your copy of this best selling handbook.
+Visit here for more info and get your copy of this best selling handbook

 Keep your hands warm at events with a muff!